7BIndustries/semblage-docs/docs/tutorials/bearing_block.md

 ![Bearing Block Tutorial Operations Dialog](_static/Bearing_Block_Tutorial_Operations_Dialog.png)

 1. Make sure that the first drop down shows `New Component`, which should be the default.
-Every component design starts with a component which has a base workplane that everything else is built on.
+Every component design starts with a component object which has a base workplane that everything else is built on.
 2. The _Name_ field shows `change_me`.
 This should be set to a meaningful and concise name for the component, such as `bearing_block`.
 Note that component names need to follow the same naming conventions as parameters so that they can be used as CadQuery variable names.
 3. The _Orientation_ drop down sets the axes that define the component's base workplane.
-For instance, _XY_ sets the workplane to be aligned with both the X and Y axes. `XY` is a safe choice for many desktop manufacturing uses because the bed of a 3D printer or CNC router is typically defined as the X and Y axes, and the print head is the Z or "up" axis.
+For instance, _XY_ sets the workplane to be aligned with both the X and Y axes. `XY` is a safe choice for many desktop manufacturing uses because the bed of a 3D printer or CNC router is typically defined as the X and Y axes, and the print head (or spindle) is the Z or "up" axis.
 We will build the bearing plate "up" the Z axis, much like a 3D printer would print it.
 4. _Center Option_ - This option can get a little complicated, but for now the default of `CenterOfBoundBox` will work fine.
 This defines the center of the workplane as being the geometric center of the component.
 The other center options have nuances that we won't cover here.
 5. _Invert_ - This defines whether the normal, or "up", direction from the workplane is in a positive or negative direction.
 The default is unchecked, which works well for our purposes and means that the normal will be in the positive direction.
 6. _Advanced_ - This button shows another set of controls that allow a user to define a workplane in whatever location and orientation they choose.
 For our purposes, this is not needed.